AbdullahAlshambri/Moving-Robot-Arms/README.md

 # Moving_Robot's_Hands

-Here is an Arduino code to move a robot's hands.
+Here is an Arduino code to move a robot's arms.
 The robot is designed by **Smart Methods Est**, under the name the Reception Robot.
 Three pairs of servo motors are used to move the arms.

 ## Repository Content
-* an Arduino code of the hands' initial position, in addition to three movements.
+* an Arduino code of the arms' initial position, in addition to three movements.
 * a Picture of the robot.

 ## Movements